ebnz/ColonIschemia/README.md

 4. Run `python3 data_preprocessing/feature_selection.py` to filter out the (hopefully!) irrelevant Features.
 5. Run `python3 train/train_xgboost.py` (or other Training-Script) to Train a Model.
 6. View the directory `plots/` to review the Training-Results.
-7. Fine-Tune the Models, mutating the Parameters in the Sections called `USER-SETTINGS` the Scripts.
+7. Fine-Tune the Models, mutating the Parameters in the Script's Sections called `USER-SETTINGS`.

 | Folder-Name        | Contents                                       |
 |--------------------|------------------------------------------------|